Polish Open’er Festival blends global rock, local culture

 "You guys are up there with when we played...
 Glastonbury," the band's lead vocalist Tom Meighan shouted at the crowd, referring to Kasabian’s headline slot at the British festival a year ago.

-Launched in 2002 in the centre of Gdynia, Open’er Festival is building a following much like other European majors such as Glastonbury, Roskilde in Denmark and Sziget in Hungary.
+Launched in 2002 in the center of Gdynia, Open’er Festival is building a following much like other European majors such as Glastonbury, Roskilde in Denmark and Sziget in Hungary.

 Awarded "Best Major Festival" two years in a row, Open'er now takes place at Babie Doly–Kosakowo airfield and this year had record attendance of an estimated 100,000 people.